-4 The Census Bureau released two sets of the "offers" variables.
+&lt;sup>1 The Census Bureau released two sets of the "offers" variables.

-Coverage through an Exchange: The ASEC file contains information about whether people obtained other private insurance through the Federal or state marketplaces and whether that coverage was subsidized.
+Coverage through an Exchange (EXCHANGE, SUBSIDY): The ASEC file contains information about whether people obtained other private insurance through the Federal or state marketplaces and whether that coverage was subsidized.
 The marketplace levels are unedited, but we edited the subsidy responses to indicate that coverage was subsidized for those under 400% of the federal poverty level.